-date possible, i.e., the date of publication by the Commission of its notice of intention to initiate the above-captioned proceedings in the Federal Register.9
+effective date that is no earlier than the date of publication of the notice of the Commission's initiation of its investigation in the Federal Register, and no later than five months after the publication date.12 Consistent with our general policy of providing maximum protection to customers, we will set the refund effective date at the earliest date possible, i.e., the date of publication by the Commission of its notice of intention to initiate the above-captioned proceedings in the Federal Register.13

-- 6. Section 206(b) of the FPA also requires that, if no final decision is rendered by the conclusion of the 180-day period commencing upon initiation of the section 206 proceeding, the Commission shall state the reasons why it has failed to render such a decision and state its best estimate as to when it reasonably expects to make such a decision.
-Assuming that Respondents file revisions to their stated transmission rates, we estimate that we would be able to issue our decision within approximately three months of the filing of the tariff revisions. - 7.
+- 7. Section 206(b) of the FPA also requires that, if no final decision is rendered by the conclusion of the 180-day period commencing upon initiation of the section 206 proceeding, the Commission shall state the reasons why it has failed to render such a decision and state its best estimate as to when it reasonably expects to make such a decision.
+Assuming that Respondents file revisions to their transmission formula rates, we estimate that we would be able to issue our decision within approximately three months of the filing of the tariff revisions. - 8.
 Any entity desiring to participate in the proceeding for a particular Respondent must file a notice of intervention or a motion to intervene, as appropriate, in the docket number identified in the caption of this order in accordance with Rule 214 of the Commission's Rules of Practice and Procedure, 18 C.F.R. § 385.214 (2017), within 21 days of publication of notice in the Federal Register of the Commission's initiation of the section 206 proceeding.